Marijuana (Cannabis) Use Disorder

 - Continued use despite knowledge of a persistent physical or psychological problem caused or exacerbated by cannabis

-- Tolerance is defined by using increased amounts of cannabis to achieve the desired effect or intoxication or diminished effect with continued use of the same amount.
+- Tolerance defined by using increased amounts of cannabis to achieve the desired effect or intoxication or diminished effect with continued use of the same amount

-- Withdrawal occurs following cessation of prolonged use and has at least three behavioral symptoms such as anxiety, restlessness, depression, irritability, insomnia, and/or odd dreams or physical symptoms such as tremors and/or decreased appetite.
+- Withdrawal occurs following cessation of prolonged use and has at least three behavioral symptoms such as anxiety, restlessness, depression, irritability, insomnia, odd dreams, or physical symptoms such as tremors and/or decreased appetite.

-- According to DSM-5, marijuana or cannabis use disorder (CUD) is defined as being mild, moderate, or severe depending on how many symptoms are present.
-Mild: 2 to 3; moderate: 4 to 5; severe: ≥6 (1)
+- According to DSM-5, marijuana or cannabis use disorder (CUD) is defined as being mild, moderate, or severe depending on how many symptoms are present; mild: 2 to 3; moderate: 4 to 5; severe: ≥6

 Epidemiology